HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-### The .ai domain
+### The `.ai` domain

 <!-- markdownlint-disable-next-line MD051 -->
 While both AI and the `.ai` domain existed long before ChatGPT, the new possibilities that emerged in its wake led to a wave of AI-native businesses.
 Many of them adopted the `.ai` top-level domain, the country code for Anguilla.
-This resulted in a substantial rise in `.ai` domain records across all ranks, as shown in [Figure 17](#fig-17) below comparing the pre-ChatGPT moment in 2022 with usage in 2025.
+This resulted in a substantial rise in `.ai` domain records across all ranks, as shown in [Figure 7.17](#fig-17) below comparing the pre-ChatGPT moment in 2022 with usage in 2025.

-The only `.ai` domains that made it into the top 1k most visited websites in the Chrome dataset were https://character.ai and a single adult site.
+The only `.ai` domains that made it into the top 1,000 most visited websites in the Chrome dataset were https://character.ai and a single adult site.

 {{ figure_markup(
   image="genai-ai-domain.png",